CTOlet/yii2-attachments/README.md

 Change log
 ----------

+- **Mar 5, 2015** -	    Fix: restrictions for the number of maximum uploaded files.
 - **Mar 4, 2015** -	    Added restrictions for number of maximum uploaded files.
 - **Mar 3, 2015** -	    Fix of the file-input widget id.
 - **Feb 13, 2015** -	Added restrictions to files (see point 1 in the Usage section), now use ```AttachmentsInput``` widget on the form view	instead of ```FileInput```